-- The 3 month and mid-internship evaluations are especially useful for the seminary in providing oversight to the internship year.
+- The first two sets of evaluations are especially useful for the seminary in providing oversight to the internship year.
 Encouragement can be given and problems addressed when these forms are used to provide honest and compassionate evaluation.
-This report and evaluation also aim to foster discussion between Intern, supervisor, and LIC about issues which promote a candidate's readiness for ministry. - The twelve-month/final evaluation has special importance insofar as it is used by the seminary and the synodical candidacy committee in measuring the successful completion of the internship year.
+This report and evaluation also aim to foster discussion between Intern, Supervisor, and Lay Internship Committee about issues which promote a candidate's readiness for ministry. - The final evaluation has special importance insofar as it is used by the seminary and the synodical candidacy committee in measuring the successful completion of the internship year.
 For this reason, the Final Evaluation asks for more detail than the earlier evaluations of the Intern's progress.

 Please complete and sign all evaluations.
 Evaluations should be submitted through the Internship Castle Commons Page.
-It is the Intern's responsibility to share evaluations with their candidacy committee.
+It is the Intern's responsibility to share evaluations with their Synod/Candidacy committee.
 Unsigned evaluations will not be accepted.